Friendship!

-Friendship! is a 2010 German film directed by Markus Goller.
+Friendship! is a 2010 German comedy film directed by Markus Goller.

 Plot

 Berlin 1989: After the fall of the Berlin wall, Veit (Mücke) and his friend Tom (Schweighöfer) decide to fly to San Francisco.
 Veit claims that he wants to travel to San Francisco because of the Golden Gate Bridge which is "The westernmost point in the world."
 Tom is also fascinated by the idea and goes there with his friend.

 Because the money they have saved is not quite enough they both book a flight to New York.
 Arriving there with only 55 dollars, a few clothes and some self-made films, Tom learns the real reason for Veit's desire to travel to San Francisco: Veit's goal above all else is to see his father again, who 12 years ago fled from the GDR and whose only sign of life is an annual birthday postcard.
 Veit wants to wait in front of the post office in San Francisco on his birthday - to meet his father when he sends the annual birthday card to him.
 They decide to travel further by hitch-hiking, because the remaining money would only buy them a train ticket to New Jersey.

 A comic book graphic artist named Daryll takes them both in his AMC Pacer in the direction of San Francisco.
 Daryll brings them both to a bar where they can show their film in the hopes of earning a little money.
 They meet two young girls who invite them to their house.
 Because the parents come back earlier than expected, Tom and Veit have to leave the house in a hurry and spend the night in the wilderness.

 The next morning they get a free breakfast in a diner.
 Then Veit brings one of the customers - a biker - the wallet which he had forgotten on the table.
 The gang of bikers takes the two to the West.
 However, during a rest a fight starts between Veit and a drunk biker.
 Tom is injured in the teeth as he tries to get between them.
 Another biker Hope loans Veit and Tom his brother's car, under the condition that they deliver it to Hope's brother near San Francisco.
 The biker also tells them that he has no key for the trunk.
 Despite the suspicions of the two that they could be carrying drugs or weapons, they accept the offer.
 Actually, there are pieces of Star Wars merchandise in the trunk.
 The boys only discover this when they were stopped by the police who forcibly open the trunk.